alelievr/HDRP-Custom-Passes/README.md

 # HDRP-Custom-Passes
 A bunch of custom passes made for HDRP.
 This project have been setup for Unity 19.3 version with HDRP 7.4.1.
-It should be compatiblke with all 19.3 version of HDRP.
+It should be compatible with all 19.3 version of HDRP.

 ## TIPS Effect: